alan-carroll/auditory-data-suite/README.md

 - Mouse wheel or View menu: zoom; Pan mode drags the view
 - Export or Accept and Export: save reusable buffer-point CSV files
 - Load: bring a saved buffer-point CSV back into the picker
-- Esc / Accept / Close window: accept border points
+- Esc / Accept / Close window: accept border points (no export)

+Here's the same map with a little manual refinement on the border edges:

 ![Voronoi tessellation after manually adding more border points](resources/img/demo_postvor.png)